Skip to Content

 How to Make Frosted Eggnog Christmas Cookies

-[Step 3] When all of the ingredients are incorporated, use a cookie scoop to place cookie dough balls about two inches apart on a baking sheet lined with a piece of parchment paper or a silicone baking mat.
+[Step 3] Use a cookie scoop to place cookie dough balls about two inches apart on a baking sheet lined with parchment paper or a silicone baking mat.

-[Step 6] Eggnog Icing: Use a stand mixer or hand mixer to beat the butter until light and fluffy.
+[Step 5] Frosting: While the cookies are cooling, begin to prepare the eggnog frosting.
+Use a stand mixer or hand mixer to beat the butter until light and fluffy.
 Add the powdered sugar, one cup at a time, and mix until smooth.
-Beat in the vanilla, nutmeg, and eggnog.
-Use a spatula or butter knife to spread the eggnog frosting on the cookies and sprinkle the tops with nutmeg, if desired.
+Beat in the vanilla, 1/4 teaspoon nutmeg, and eggnog.
+Use a spatula or butter knife to spread the eggnog frosting on the cookies and sprinkle the tops with extra nutmeg, if desired.

 Helpful Kitchen Tools